About Brighton PartTimer

 But the common thread has always been the same: I enjoy solving difficult problems and building solutions that remove friction.

-For example, during my mountaineering days, I struggled to find a place to rent proper outdoor gear.
+During my mountaineering days, I struggled to find a place to rent proper outdoor gear.
 So instead of accepting it, I built an online outdoor equipment rental platform called Yooz Outdoors.
+That mindset eventually led to Brighton PartTimer.

 Back when I was a student in Brighton looking for part-time work, the process felt unnecessarily painful.
 The jobs existed, but actually finding relevant local opportunities was chaotic.